 In the United States, hemp-derived CBD flower is legal under federal law as long as it contains less than 0.3% THC.
 This is because the 2018 Farm Bill removed hemp from the list of controlled substances and classified it as an agricultural commodity.

-In contrast, weed remains federally illegal in the US as it remains a Schedule I drug, although many states have legalized weed for both medical and/or recreational use.
+In contrast, weed remains federally illegal in the US as it remains a Schedule I drug, although many states have legalized weed for medical and/or recreational use.

 2- Chemical composition